 Food technologists research, develop and improve food and drink products.
 They may also be involved in the processing, packaging, storage and safety of food to meet government and industry standards.

-Food technologists with up to five years' experience usually earn
+Food technologists with up to six years' experience usually earn

 $47K-$110K per year

 Pay for food technologists varies depending on skills and experience.

 - Graduate food technologists usually earn $47,000 to $75,000 a year.